facebook/react/docs/docs/addons.md

 - [`TransitionGroup` and `CSSTransitionGroup`](animation.html), for dealing with animations and transitions that are usually not simple to implement, such as before a component's removal.
 - [`createFragment`](create-fragment.html), to create a set of externally-keyed children.
-- [`update`](update.html), a helper function that makes dealing with immutable data in JavaScript easier.
 - [`shallowCompare`](shallow-compare.html), a helper function that performs a shallow comparison for props and state in a component to decide if a component should update.

 The add-ons below are in the development (unminified) version of React only: